fsprojects/ProjectScaffold/docs/content/build-servers.md

 ## TeamCity

-To configure your project to buiild in TeamCity, create a build configuration using the Console Runner referring to `build.cmd`.
+To configure your project to build in TeamCity, create a build configuration using the Console Runner referring to `build.cmd`.